Federal University of Viçosa: Beginning of activities

+Rural University of the State of Minas Gerais

+With the goal of improving the institution, the Government of the State of Minas Gerais transformed it, in 1948, through the Law number 272, in Rural University of the State of Minas Gerais (UREMG), this university being composed by the Superior School of Agriculture, by the Superior School of Veterinary, by the Superior School of Domestic Sciences, by the School of Specialization (Post-graduation), by the Service of Experimentation and Research, and by the Service of Extension.

+Federalization of the institution

+In a deal with Edson Potsch Magalhães, rector of the Rural University of the State of Minas Gerais, the caeteensian Israel Pinheiro of Silva, Minas Gerais governor of that time, promoted the beginning of the federalization of the university.
+The initiative was immediately welcomed by the Ministry of Education that, by Decree-Law number 570, of 8 of May 1969, sanctioned by president Arthur da Costa e Silva, authorized the Executive Power to institute, by the form of ? [sic], the Federal University of Viçosa - UFV.
+The act was consolidated by Decree number 64.825, of 15 of July 1969, that determined that UFV started to exist, as a legal entity, on August 1, 1969.
+The first rector of the institution was the professor Edson Potsch Magalhães, whose mandate lasted from July 15, 1969, to July 15, 1971.

-This institution is a prestigious university in Brazil.
+This institution is a university in Brazil.
 UFV offers 47 different undergrad courses in many areas, including engineering, agronomy, medicine, veterinary medicine, animal husbandry, and other areas related to science.
-The university has a highly regarded Graduate School as well, offering 36 Master's degree programs and 24 for at PhD level.
+The university has a Graduate School, offering 36 Master's degree programs and 24 for at PhD level.

 Viçosa has had a longstanding relationship with Purdue University (USA) and its College of Agriculture, which continues to this day.
 In the 1950s and 1960s, numerous members of Purdue's faculty stayed in Brazil for several years to help build and strengthen the program at Viçosa.
 Those that went include Ellsworth Christmas (former Purdue Professor of Agronomy), Jules Janick (Purdue Professor of Horticulture), Doug Knudson (Purdue Professor of Forestry), and D. Woods Thomas, former Associate Dean and Director of International Programs in Agriculture at Purdue University.

+Exchange programs

 In recent years, the university has had multiple exchange programs with universities in several countries, especially Latin America and African countries that speak Portuguese.
 There have also been exchange agreements with universities in the United States and Canada, through which UFV sends a Brazilian student to the University of Florida or the University of Georgia for each U.S. student sent to the Universidade Federal de Viçosa, for example.
 There is also an exchange program with the Netherlands "Living Lab Biobased Brazil" which is an exchange program between universities of applied science in the Netherlands and multiple universities in Brazil.
 The Office of International Affairs (DRI, Diretoria de Relações Internacionais) is responsible for managing these agreements.